UniQL: Unified Quantization and Low-rank Compression for Adaptive Edge LLMs: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the ONR Minerva program, NSF CCF Grant No. 2107085, iMAGiNE - the Intelligent Machine Engineering Consortium at UT Austin, UT Cockrell School of Engineering Doctoral Fellowships, NSF CAREER Grant No. 2339084, Nvidia research gift, and Taiwan's NSTC Grant No. 111-2221-E-A49-148-MY3.
+This work was supported in part by NSF CCF Grant No. 2107085, iMAGiNE - the Intelligent Machine Engineering Consortium at UT Austin, UT Cockrell School of Engineering Doctoral Fellowships, NSF CAREER Grant No. 2339084, Nvidia research gift, and Taiwan's NSTC Grant No. 111-2221-E-A49-148-MY3.